 Mason Student Takes Burton Prize for Eighth Consecutive Year

 Presentation of a prestigious Burton Award for excellence in legal writing to a George Mason law student has become an annual affair: third-year student Kelsey Wilbanks has been selected for the 2014 honor representing the eighth consecutive year that the award has been given to a Mason student.
 Wilbanks has won the award for her student comment, "The Challenges of 3D Printing to the Repair-Reconstruction Doctrine in Patent Law."
-Wilbanks' Comment, published in the George Mason Law Review, may be read here.
+Wilbanks' Comment is published in the George Mason Law Review.

 As a Burton Award winner, Wilbanks has been invited to attend the organization's 15th annual black-tie presentation of the Burton Awards at a reception and dinner in the Great Hall of the Library of Congress in Washington, D.C., on June 9.
 The Honorable Robert Katzmann, Chief Judge of the U.S. Second Circuit, will be honored with the “Reform in Law Award.”
 Comedian and former television host Jay Leno will perform.